 Reopening Guidance for All Schools

-As of September 29, K-12 schools that complete a School Site Specific Protection Plan are permitted to open.
+As of September 29, 2020, K-12 schools that completed a School Site Specific Protection Plan were permitted to open.
 The decision and timing of when to open rests with each school and school district, and schools are not required to open if not ready.

 - Marin County Public Health Guided Return to Site-Based Classroom Instruction ("30 point plan")

 - California Department of Public Health: COVID-19 Industry Guidance for Schools and School-Based Programs